 Schema.org can accommodate any currency format and gives users the ability to specify a “price” and a “priceCurrency” separately.
 However, if you are looking to target a Product rich result, you will want to follow Google’s more specific formatting requirements.

-Using a comma (,) instead of a period (.) as a decimal separator will result in errors in the Rich Results Test (e.g. €100,50 should be written as €100.50).
+Using a comma (,) instead of a period (.) as a decimal separator results in errors in the Rich Results Test (e.g. €100,50 should be written as €100.50).
 This may go against grammar rules but is critical for being Rich Result eligible.

 Many European countries use a comma (,) as a decimal separator and a period as a digit group separator in their prices.
 Using this formatting in your markup can lead to several issues, including: